 Meanwhile for new customers, not already Leica users, the CL was a kind of dead end, in terms of being a “starter Leica” – no other M would let you properly use your 40mm.
-They’d deliberately cut off the upgrade path from Little Leica to Big Leica.
+They’d deliberately cut off the upgrade path from Compact Leica to Big Leica.
 Oops.

-By the time Minolta took over the CL entirely and released the CLE, they’d removed the 50mm frameline.
+By the time Minolta took over the CL design entirely and released their own more-advanced CLE, they’d removed the 50mm frameline.
 Lesson learned, though late in the game.
 Automated point and shoots were exploding, as were the early AF SLRs.
 Leitz fell back on M4’s and killed the M5.
 It’s said that Leica considered dropping the M line entirely and going all-in on their R SLRs… they’d probably have met the fate of other heavy and clunky SLR makers of the day, like Topcon, Alpa, or Exakta.
 Collectible oddities from a dead manufacturer.